 The Labrador Retriever temperament is best suited for an active person who is willing to exercise their dog both physically and mentally.
 If your idea of a pleasant afternoon is curling up with a good book, then I’d recommend you not to choose a Lab for your canine companion.
 Otherwise, your dog will become bored, and that’s when behavior problems start to appear.

 Check out the concentration on this Labrador Retriever while playing fetch

-For instance, a bored Lab will dig, bark and pull the washing off the line; all of those boredom related behaviors we dislike so much.
-This type of dog temperament is ideally suited to dog obedience and agility training.
-Your Lab will not only enjoy the sport, but he will also enjoy working with you as a team.
+For instance, a bored Lab will dig, bark and pull the wash off the line – all of those boredom-related behaviors we dislike so much.
+This type of dog temperament is ideally suited for dog obedience and agility training.
+Your Lab will not only enjoy the sport, but he will also enjoy working with you as part of your team.

 Watch the Waistline

 One of the best-known characteristics of this dog’s temperament is his love of food.
 (A dog after my own heart!)
 Labradors will eat just about anything, and plenty of it.
 This means that they are likely to gain excess weight.